crate/cratedb-examples/stacks/kafka-flink/README.rst

 pipeline using Kafka, Flink, and CrateDB`_.

-It will outline how to acquire and publish data to Kafka, process it using Flink, and store the data stream into CrateDB.
+It will outline how to acquire and publish data to Kafka, process it using Flink, and store the data stream into CrateDB, both using a `CrateDB`_ instance running on your machine, or using `CrateDB Cloud`_.

 The system is part of the CrateDB reference architecture and can be used as a blueprint for building own applications.